The Basics of PAYE

 - Form P45 – as explained above, new employees with a previous job give you a copy of this from their previous employer and you provide employees who leave your employment with one.

-- P60 – this is the end of year summary which is given to the employee.
+- P60 – this is the end of year summary that’s given to the employee.

 - P11D – used at the end of each tax year to provide details of benefits and expenses paid to employees who earn over £8,500 and all directors.